Do You Know Why You Should Use a Client Goals Management System?

 Even better, when used properly, these systems help clients:

-• Prevent quitting out of frustration.
+• Retain clients 5x longer.
 When clients measure success by tracking body comps instead of just the number on the scale, it's easier to see progress.
+Say goodbye to clients quitting out of frustration!

 • Stay accountable and motivated.
 When clients see more progress, they're more likely to stick to the plan.